 The town of Breckenridge, Colorado was founded in 1859 by a small group of gold prospectors.
 I wanted to learn more about the history of this mountain ski town, so I signed my family up for the Haunted Breckenridge Tour with the Breckenridge Heritage Alliance.

-It started out like every other ghost tour – history, stories of mysterious deaths and murders, even a visit to a pet cemetery.
-But when we walked several blocks out from the downtown area and actually entered a supposed haunted house, I finally got my scare on.
+It started out like every other ghost tour – history, stories of mysterious deaths and murders, haunted restaurants, even a visit to a pet cemetery.
+Then we walked several blocks out from the downtown area and actually entered a supposed haunted house.
+It was there that I finally got my scare on.

-It was a freezing cold night and we walked about three blocks off Main Street in Breckenridge to a historical home in a dark, quiet, residential area.
+It was a freezing cold night when we entered a historical home in a dark, quiet, residential area.
 Our guide, Trevor, led us through the gate and flipped on a dim light.
-We were all thankful for the respite from the icy air, and we peeled off our hats and mittens as we gathered around a table in the parlor.
+We were all thankful for the respite from the icy air.
+We peeled off our hats and mittens as we gathered around a table in the parlor.

 A Good Ghost Tour Guide Makes the Difference